 Time Period and Archaeological Culture Designations

-The terms below are not terms created or used by Native Americans descendant to Iowa to refer to their ancestors.
+The following terms were not created or used by Native Americans descendant to Iowa to refer to their ancestors: Paleoindian, Archaic, Woodland, Late Prehistoric, Great Oasis, Glenwood, Mill Creek, Oneota.
 They should be applied to a time period or archaeological culture and not as names for a group of people.
 OSA has not always done this in the past, but revisions and newly created content will not refer to people as time periods, e.g. "the Paleoindian people" or "Oneota people."
 Alternatives could include, "People during the Paleoindian time period" or "The Oneota cultural tradition."

 The term “Late Prehistoric” refers to a time period designation created by archaeologists to help define the chronology of Iowa’s archaeological past.
 This archaeological time period begins approximately A.D.
 900-1000 and ends with the arrival of Europeans.
 The Late Prehistoric time period is characterized by significant Indigenous technological innovations and adaptations such as large-scale agriculture focused on corn, year-round villages and settlements, use of the bow and arrow, and increased social and economic complexity.